Phytophthora infestans: Historical impact

 Maps of the geographic locations (occurrences) of the potato disease in the northeastern US and southeastern Canada from (a) 1843, (b) 1844 and (c) 1845 drawn from text analytics of US Commissioner of Patent Reports, 1843–1845.
 Image from Saeffer et al., 2024.

 The first recorded instances of the disease were in the United States, in Philadelphia and New York City in early 1843.
 Winds then spread the spores, and in 1845 it was found from Illinois to Nova Scotia, and from Virginia to Ontario.
 It crossed the Atlantic Ocean with a shipment of seed potatoes for Belgian farmers in 1845.
 The disease being first identified in Europe around Kortrijk, Belgium, in June 1845, and resulted in the Flemish potato harvest failing that summer, yields declining 75–80%, leading to an estimated forty thousand deaths in the locale.
-All of the potato-growing countries in Europe would be affected within a year.
+All of the potato-growing countries in Europe were affected within a year.

 The effect of Phytophthora infestans in Ireland in 1845–52 was one of the factors which caused more than one million to starve to death and forced another two million to emigrate.
 Most commonly referenced is the Great Irish Famine, during the late 1840s.
 Implicated in Ireland's fate was the island's disproportionate dependency on a single variety of potato, the Irish Lumper.
 The lack of genetic variability created a susceptible host population for the organism after the blight strains originating in Chiloé Archipelago replaced earlier potatoes of Peruvian origin in Europe.